-To summarize, there are many tests required to accurately diagnose glomerulonephritis, and it can take several days to a few weeks to complete the necessary diagnostic work-up.
+There are many tests required to accurately diagnose glomerulonephritis, and it can take several days to a few weeks to complete the necessary diagnostic workup.

 How is glomerulonephritis treated?

-The ideal treatment for glomerulonephritis is determined by identifying the underlying infectious, inflammatory or cancerous disease that is causing the immune system to create the immune complexes that are being trapped in the glomeruli.
-Unfortunately, in as many as 75% to 80% of the cases with glomerulonephritis, no underlying disease process can be identified, or if one can be identified, it cannot be cured.
+The ideal treatment for glomerulonephritis is determined by identifying the underlying infectious, inflammatory, or cancerous disease that is causing the immune system to create immune complexes that are being trapped in the glomeruli.
+Unfortunately, in as many as 75-80% of glomerulonephritis cases, no underlying disease can be identified, or if one can be identified, it cannot be cured.

-- Omega-3 fatty acid supplementation to help reduce the inflammatory response and prevent clotting.
+• omega-3 fatty acid supplementation to reduce the inflammatory response and prevent clotting

 What is the prognosis for glomerulonephritis?